-Driving on a suspended driver’s license is illegal in Wisconsin.
+Driving without a driver’s license is illegal in Wisconsin.
 Depending on the circumstances surrounding your arrest, you could be facing misdemeanor charges or even felony charges, as well as a wide range of penalties.

 Here are a number of possible penalties for driving on a suspended license in Wisconsin.